NerdHeart101/my-site/content/home/experience.md

       My job was to setup, manage, troubleshoot, and fix technology related issues on a campus level.

       Responsibilities Included:

-      * Enrolling iPads, iPods, Apple TVs, and Macbooks for student and staff use at the campus.
+      * Enrolling iPads, iPods, Apple TVs, and Macbooks for student and staff use at the campus
-      * Responding to technology issues through a helpdesk application.
+      * Responding to technology issues through a helpdesk application
-      * Inventorying technology in a assets database.
+      * Inventorying technology in a assets database
-      * Image and configure any Windows devices on campus.
+      * Image and configure any Windows devices on campus
-      * Working with campus staff, teachers and administrators, to troubleshoot technology issues.
+      * Working with campus staff, teachers and administrators, to troubleshoot technology issues